Sandeep Parikh

 Sandeep Parikh (/pəˈriːk/; born July 23, 1980) is an American writer, director, actor and producer of comedy.
 He is best known for his co-starring role as Zaboo on the award-winning web series The Guild.
 He is the founder of Effin Funny Productions, a content company focusing on alternative stand-up comedy and the creation of original web series The Legend of Neil (for Comedy Central and AtomFilms), available online.

 Background

-Parikh was born to Indian immigrants in Goffstown, New Hampshire, and raised there by his parents, and with two older brothers, Rajiv and Sanjiv.
+Parikh was born to Gujarati Indian immigrants in Goffstown, New Hampshire, and raised there by his parents, and with two older brothers, Rajiv and Sanjiv.
 He was a gymnast since the age of 4 and competed nationally in all six male events until 18.

 Parikh went to Goffstown High School in New Hampshire and then went to Brown University where he received an A.B. in Computer Science with Honors in Creative Writing.